whynotnooch/openapi-client-generators/README.md

 # openapi-client-generators

+A list of awesome OpenAPI client generators.

-This document aims to make a well-informed comparison of OpenAPI tools to generate type-safe (Typescript) client from an OpenAPI specification.
+This document aims to make a informed comparison of OpenAPI tools to generate type-safe (Typescript) client from an OpenAPI specification file.

-## Why OpenAPI?

-OpenAPI, previously known as Swagger, is the de facto standard language agnostic specification for REST APIs.
-It benefits from a wide range of tools for code generation, tests and documentation.

-### What about GraphQL?

-_TODO_

-### What about tRPC?

-_TODO_

 ## Overview